Skip to main content

 The Future Highway Volume Table is created using data from the Transportation Volume Tables, or TVT, which are maintained by the Transportation Systems Monitoring Unit's Traffic Counting Program.
 For information on how to use this table, see Section 6.5 of the Analysis Procedures Manual.

 Note: The future volumes are estimates only and local growth patterns and comprehensive plans may affect the actual outcome.
-The growth rates calculated from the Future Volumes Table are only a beginning point of estimating future volumes.
+Any growth rates calculated from the Future Volumes Table are only a beginning point of estimating future volumes.
 Engineering judgment needs to be applied to the numbers.

 The Automatic Traffic Recorder, or ATR, Characteristic Table can be used to estimate seasonal traffic count adjustments.
 For information on how to use this table, see Section 5.4.2 of the Analysis Procedures Manual.